 Depending on where you saw the budget drum sets and under what circumstances they were discounted, Amazon can obviously choose to not lower the price.
 But it did work with one drum set for me.

 This hack comes with a question mark as it doesn’t work all the time.
 But it’s easy to do and did work for me in some cases.

 Put the drum set of your choice into your cart and leave it there for a few days.
 With a little bit of luck, Amazon will soon send you an email encouraging you to finish your purchase – and give you a discount code.

 Forced discounting is obviously not for you if you’re in a hurry, because you really have to sit on the kit for some days, so Amazon thinks you’re unsure whether to buy or not.
 But if you’ve got some time, try it out.
 I’ve had discounts of up to 20% with this.

 Yes, this isn’t a discount in the strict sense.
 But drum sets are normally heavy on shipping charges, and you can save substantially if you get your drum kit shipped for free.

 And that’s what Amazon Prime does for you – without paying a cent.
 Simply sign up for the 30-day free trial of Prime and cancel again before the trial ends.

 You’ll profit from free two-day shipping on all items you pruchase during that time, and you’ll also have access to Amazon’s large library of movies and series.

-And I’d love to hear about your discount tactics or the latest deal you found in the comments!
+In any case, I’d love to hear from you in the comments.
 I reply 100% of the time!